sodareverse/VACStatus/README.md

 #### Announcement 📢
-NVidia drivers are causing possible bans, DO NOT UPDATE YOUR DRIVERS 🔴
+NVidia drivers are causing possible bans, DO NOT UPDATE YOUR DRIVERS 🔴 This also includes AMD drivers. 😎 Valve is actively doing detection waves.

 # ValveAntiCheatStatus
 This repository will show the newest news on VAC for CS2.